Robert Ross (British Army officer, born 1766): French Revolutionary and Napoleonic Wars

+Ross fought as a junior officer at the battles of Krabbendam in the Netherlands in 1799 and the Battle of Alexandria in Egypt in 1801.
+In 1803, he was promoted to major and given command of the 20th Regiment of Foot.
+He next fought at the Battle of Maida in the Kingdom of Naples in 1806.
 He was promoted to lieutenant–colonel at the end of 1808 and fought in the Battle of Corunna in Spain in early 1809 during the Peninsular War.
 In 1810, Ross was made a full colonel as well as aide-de-camp to the King.
 In 1813, Ross was sent to serve under Arthur Wellesley and commanded his regiment at the battles of Vittoria, Roncesvalles, and Sorauren that year.
 He was seriously wounded in the left side of his neck at the Battle of Orthez, on 27 February 1814, and had just returned to service when he was given command of an expeditionary force to attack the United States.